Key Points

 Sigma Level

-Sigma level is a statistical calculation that takes short-term information regarding the defects per million opportunities (DPMO) of a process, factors in the tendency of a process sigma to shift over time (1.5 sigma) and gives a Z score including the 1.5 sigma shift.
+Sigma level is a statistical calculation that takes short-term information regarding the defects per million opportunities (DPMO) of a process, factors in the tendency of a process sigma to shift over time (1.5 sigma), and gives a Z score including the 1.5 sigma shift.

 Cpk

-Overview and example: How do you convert DPMO/Sigma to Cpk?
+Overview and Example: How do you convert DPMO/Sigma to Cpk?

-A company, who has recently deployed a Lean Six Sigma effort in their organization, asked their Black Belt (BB) to determine the Cpk of a key process using defect data collected by the quality control department.
+A company, that has recently deployed a Lean Six Sigma effort in their organization, asked their Black Belt (BB) to determine the Cpk of a key process using defect data collected by the quality control department.

 DPMO = (Total number of defects / (sample size x number of defect opportunities)) x 1,000,000